froz42/docker-kdc/README.md

 ### Prerequisites

 - Docker installed on your system.
-- `docker-compose` installed for orchestration.
+- `docker-compose` for orchestration.
+- Kubernetes cluster (for Kubernetes deployment).

 ---